-For ceramic sinks, there are a lot of cleaning products in gel or cream form which are good because they help to avoid scratching the sink surface.
+For ceramic-glazed iron sinks, there are a lot of cleaning products in gel or cream form which are good because they help to avoid scratching the sink surface.
 For stubborn stains, repeated cleaning should be done; with especially stubborn stains, the solution is to use a clean cloth dipped into club soda, for stain removal.

 Cleaning Granite Composite Sinks

 Granite composite is virtually indistinguishable from natural stone.
 It would be impractical to make sinks out of solid stone, so these are made of stone chips bonded with resin and molded into shape and then buffed and finished.
 This is also called engineered stone.

 Due to the stone, the exposed surface is porous to some extent, so it must be cleaned with a pH balanced or pH neutral cleaner.
 The best approach to prevent hard water spots, stains, and soap scum build-up is with frequent, regular cleanings.

 A minute of cleaning a day is preferable to a major cleaning on a sporadic basis.
 Be sure to polish those the faucet and tap handles while youre at it.
 You are already there; what's the problem with a quick swipe of the rag?

 How to Clean Sink Drains